1,000+ Opportunities

 We appreciate their expertise and guidance in developing this program.
 Contact If you have questions about the NFF's Collaborative Capacity Program that are not answered on this webpage or in the CCP Request for Proposals, please use the form below to connect with Rebecca Brickner, Conservation Awards Coordinator.

-Based on current listing details, eligibility includes: Federally recognized Tribal governments and federally recognized Tribal organizations involved in collaborative activities that benefit National Forest System lands.
+According to the current listing, eligibility includes: Federally recognized Tribal governments and federally recognized Tribal organizations involved in collaborative activities that benefit National Forest System lands.
 20% non-federal cash or in-kind match required.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

-The current target date is July 13, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Collaborative Capacity Program - Standard Grants: Tribal Applicants are due July 13, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.